Easy-to-read medicine information about melatonin – what it is, how to take it safely and possible side effects.

 |Side effects||What should I do?|

-The following links provide further information about melatonin.
+The following links have more information about melatonin.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.